 "If the organization could, we would dismiss you if you did it the first time, but the jurisprudence will not support that," he said.

-Defence counsel Gary Clewley said Callaghan made" an alarmingly almost-persuasive argument, "but countered that because Egeli's offences predated Preston's warning, he should be exempt from this "new regime."
+Defense counsel Gary Clewley said Callaghan made" an alarmingly almost-persuasive argument, "but countered that because Egeli's offenses predated Preston's warning, he should be exempt from this "new regime."

 Clewley argued for a 20-day forfeiture.

 "He couldn't have known because the notice hadn't been sent out," Clewley said.